vtex/ux-writing/docs/intro.md

  Where can you find UX Writing, in our VTEX context:
 - Our VTEX Commerce Admin
 - Our stand alone products, like VTEX Tracking
 - Our platform status page
+- APIs

 ## What UX Writing is not